amplitude/ai-product-hackathon/challenge-sponsors/amplitude/README.md

 ## Ideas

+Here are a few ideas to help you get started on an Amplitude-related hackathon project!

 - Use LLMs that understand code to automatically instrument product actions into Amplitude.
 - Come up with a way to instrument AI-powered products, and build interesting charts/dashboards to evaluate the effectiveness of AI in the product.
 - Build a browser extension to automate creating Amplitude charts from other contexts (JIRA, GitHub, etc).
 - Fine tune a chatbot to teach users how to use Amplitude in different situations.
 - Build predictive models for retention, churn, likelihood of purchase, etc on top of a behavioral dataset.
+- Send a public dataset to Amplitude and use existing AI features (e.g. clustering, recommendations, anomaly detection) to discover interesting things.